MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

     iisreset /START
     ```

-If you want to us a text editor such as Notepad:
+If you want to use a text editor such as Notepad:
 1. Open the file `C:\Windows\System32\inetsrv\config\applicationHost.config`
 2. Scroll down to line 82 of that file.
 The tag value of *overrideModeDefault* should be `&lt;section name="windowsAuthentication" overrideModeDefault="Deny" /&gt;`
 3. Replace that value with `&lt;section name="windowsAuthentication" overrideModeDefault="Allow" /&gt;`